School-Specific8 min readMay 1, 2026

 Is the NYU essay a major factor in admissions?

 Ready to finalize your NYU essays?
-Run your drafts through Counsely's free essay editor for instant AI feedback.
+Run your drafts through Counsely's essay editor for instant AI feedback.